tardieu/affinity/README.md

 ## Revision affinity

+To experiment with revision affinity, we will deploy two revisions of the example service.
+We will deploy a single replica per revision so we can get proper session counts within a revision without having to rely on session affinity.

+### Default behavior: no revision affinity

 Deploy two revisions of the service with a single replica per revision and a 50/50 traffic split.